Saguaro National Park

 Saguaro photo

 Saguaro National Park is a celebration of the American Southwest, home to the iconic giant saguaro cactus—the towering symbol of the Sonoran Desert.
-Located in southern Arizona, the park is divided into two districts flanking Tucson, each offering stunning desert landscapes, scenic drives, and diverse hiking trails.
+Located in southern Arizona, the park is divided into two districts flanking Tucson, the Rincon Mountain District in the east and the Tucson Mountain District in the west.
+Each district offers uniquely stunning desert landscapes, scenic drives, and diverse hiking trails.
 Visitors can experience breathtaking sunsets, discover ancient petroglyphs, and witness the incredible resilience of desert life.
 Whether you’re hiking among towering cacti, spotting wildlife, or simply soaking in the vast desert beauty, Saguaro National Park is an unforgettable destination.

 Bring the parks home